spinnaker/governance/rfc/halyard-lite.md

 Users with enough Kubernetes experience, or with enough special use cases may want to manually write the YAML for their Spinnaker deployment.
-In this case, they’d use Halyard Lite to generate the required service configuration files, and would then feed these into their process for generating the YAML required to deploy Spinnaker.
+In this case, they’d use kleat to generate the required service configuration files, and would then feed these into their process for generating the YAML required to deploy Spinnaker.

 ### Non-Kubernetes

-Users who are not using Kubernetes will still be able to use Halyard Lite to generate their config files and stage any dependent files.
+Users who are not using Kubernetes will still be able to use kleat to generate their config files and stage any dependent files.
 As is the case for Kubernetes, Halyard will no longer handle actually deploying the services to VMs; users will be responsible for putting the generated configs in the expected location and fetching/starting the services.
-As Halyard currently only supports deploying all services to the same machine where Halyard is running, it's not clear that this was commonly used for actual production setups; the fact that Halyard Lite will have an explicit contract to output the required config files should make it easier to build downstream tooling for deploying to VMs for users that want this functionality.
+As Halyard currently only supports deploying all services to the same machine where Halyard is running, it's not clear that this was commonly used for actual production setups; the fact that kleat will have an explicit contract to output the required config files should make it easier to build downstream tooling for deploying to VMs for users that want this functionality.